Triangular Pyramid Surface Area Calculator

 For tetrahedral packaging, dice, and pyramid tea bags.

-A triangular pyramid (tetrahedron) has a triangular base and three triangular side faces — four triangles total.
+A triangular pyramid (tetrahedron) has a triangular base and three triangular side faces, four triangles in all.

-This calculator assumes an equilateral base with three congruent isosceles slant faces — the most common case for tetrahedral packaging and dice.
+This calculator assumes an equilateral base carrying three matching slant faces, which is the usual case for tetrahedral packaging, kites and dice.

 SA = (√3 / 4) × a² + (3 / 2) × a × l